 What is Irritable Bowel Syndrome (IBS)?

 If you have irritable bowel syndrome (IBS), you are not alone.
 Once a relatively rare disorder, IBS now affects an estimated 20 to 30 percent of the U.S. population.
-Although women are two times more likely than men to seek treatment for IBS, it is thought that men and women are affected in equal numbers.
 It is the most common reason for a referral to a gastroenterologist.
 IBS is characterized by a malfunction in the digestive tract.
 Usually, waste material is delivered through the tract to the rectum by rhythmic contractions of the intestines.
 In IBS, those contractions become erratic and irregular.
 Bowel movements are unpredictable and painful, with attending constipation, diarrhea, or an alternation of both.
 The abdomen may be cramped or bloated, certain foods can no longer be tolerated, and other all too familiar signs of gastric distress develop.
 In some cases, waste matter is pushed through the tract with such force that stool incontinence results.

 What Are The Common IBS Symptoms and Signs?